 Under certain circumstances, simple assault can be classified as a petty disorderly persons offense.
-If you committed simple assault during a fight or scuffle entered into by mutual consent, you will probably be charged with this lesser offense.
+If you committed a simple assault during a fight or scuffle entered into by mutual consent, you will probably be charged with this lesser offense.
 A conviction for a petty disorderly persons offense may result in a sentence of up to 30 days in the local county jail and a fine of as much as $500.

 The court may also impose civil penalties and order an offender to pay restitution to the victim.
 This often happens when the victim suffers serious physical injuries and had to go out of pocket to pay their medical bills.